-It’s challenging to stay calm and keep a moderate tone when dealing with a confrontational or disgruntled customer, but paramount.
+It’s challenging to stay calm and collected when dealing with a confrontational or disgruntled customer, but it’s paramount that agents do so.
 And we’re not just talking about conversations that take place over the phone—we’ve all been on the other end of a passive-aggressive email or text message.

-“With every interaction, try to see it from the customer’s perspective.
-Rather than being transactional or judgemental, emphasize with them,” explains Brummel.
-A simple, “I understand,” can go a long way.
+“With every interaction, try to see it from the customer’s perspective,” Brummel advises.
+“Rather than being transactional or judgmental, empathize with them.”

 6. Listen before you respond

 When someone’s upset, one of the main things they want is to feel heard.
-Don't try to solve a problem before you’ve taken the time to understand it.
-Start by being present and use reflective listening.
-Repeat their complaint back to them to confirm you understand.
+So don’t try to resolve consumer complaints before you’ve taken the time to understand them.
+Start by being present and using reflective listening.
+Repeat the customer’s complaint back to them to confirm you understand.

-Instead of going straight to the solution space, you’ll also need to ensure you have the full context, which requires asking the right questions, and of course, more listening.
+To ensure you have the full context, ask the right questions.
 For instance, if you’re a B2B company, you’ll want to ask questions that help you better understand what’s going on internally at that client’s company.

 7. Own up to mistakes